VanK33/EVE-ONLINE-miner-hub/README.md

 ## Project Description

 This project serves as a data visualization tool for miners in EVE Online to keep track of their past mining history.
 The breakdown includes the type of ores mined and when these ores were mined.
-Currently, the back-end repo is not initiated, and all server-related writeups will be documented in this repo, and ultimately migrate to its own place.
+The client side will be responsible for interacting with potential users, and provide visualization on the mining records

 ### Motivations